 Going plastic free is a great aspiration.
 But there are so many, many challenges along the way.
-The biggest one I have come up against so far is being able to freeze meat without plastic.
+The biggest one I have come up against so far is being able to freeze meat without plastic or using freezer bags.

 The first step to freezing meat without plastic was to get rid of the single-use plastic – ie the meat trays and double wrapped cling film by using reusable plastic containers.
 Even ice cream containers work well to freeze meat in.

 I have a personal bug bear with cling film, I think it is wasteful and unnecessary in almost every situation.

 I particularly get mad at the supermarkets using a double (or sometimes triple!) cling film layer over trays of meat, combined with most of them shutting down their butchery counters.
 This then removes all choice from consumers, it is plastic or nothing, baby.

 I haven’t bought cling film for our household’s use in about 3 years, so having it double wrapped over my meat each night has never sat well with me.
 Buying meat without plastic will be the first challenge to being able to freeze meat without plastic.

 What can we use to Freeze Meat without Plastic Freezer Bags??